datacharmer/dbdeployer/README.md

           --sandbox-binary string   Binary repository (default "$HOME/opt/mysql")
-          --sandbox-home string     Sandbox deployment directory (default "$HOME/sandboxes") --shell-path string       Which shell to use for generated scripts (default "/bin/bash") --version                 version for dbdeployer
+          --sandbox-home string     Sandbox deployment directory (default "$HOME/sandboxes") --shell-path string       Which shell to use for generated scripts (default "/bin/bash") --skip-library-check      Skip check for needed libraries (may cause nasty errors) --version                 version for dbdeployer

     Use "dbdeployer [command] --help" for more information about a command.